whooohq/whq-dev-tryout/README.md

 Check the ```Assets``` folder for the required assets.

+This tryout shouldn't take more than 60 minutes to complete, if you know how to develop a basic WordPress theme.

 ## Rules

 1. It must be responsive.
 Need to look like the screenshot on Desktop, but it also need to adapt to Mobile without issues.